KredX Blog KredX Blog

 To appreciate this recent interest waiver, you first need to know the six-month moratorium period that preceded it.
 As per the earlier moratorium, borrowers were provided with a reprieve from having to bear interest payment, and principal repayment for their existing loans after the nationwide lockdown started in March 2020.

 During this time, businesses with outstanding loans could get away without paying monthly installments.
 Nevertheless, interest continued to accrue on the principal outstanding portion in these months.
-Moreover, this moratorium did not mean that companies could avoid liabilities for the six months.
+Moreover, this moratorium did not mean that companies could avoid liabilities for six months.
 Instead, the loan tenure was extended by six months to ensure a complete repayment.

 However, availing of this moratorium period was optional.
 Companies that could afford to make regular EMI payments had the chance to avoid additional interest accrual by opting out of this moratorium scheme.